Clinical Psychology Program

 "Auburn University is an equal opportunity educational institution and employer, holding that every person has worth as an individual and is entitled to dignity and respect.
 It is the policy of Auburn University to provide educational and employment opportunities without regard to race, color, national origin, religion, gender, age, disability, or veteran status."

-The Department of Psychology's doctoral clinical program at Auburn University adheres strictly to this university policy.
+The Department of Psychological Sciences doctoral clinical program at Auburn University adheres strictly to this university policy.
 Furthermore, our clinical program is deeply committed to fostering a learning environment that supports cultural and individual differences and diversity.